Jinhanzhang/MyYelpcamp/README.md

 # MyYelpcamp

-Yelpcamp is a course project from
+Yelpcamp is a course project from [Udemy The Web Developer Bootcamp](https://www.udemy.com/course/the-web-developer-bootcamp/)
-This project is a customized version of the original project developed along the course. \
+This project is a customized version of the original project developed along the course.

-To set up developement environment of this project, first install all the npm dependencies: \
+To set up development environment of this project, first install all the npm dependencies:

 ```
     npm install